-- 2.3.6 Suburban terraces are lower density than their urban counterparts with a more varied architectural style and wider streets.
-Most are two storeys sometimes with off street parking and a grass verge.
+- 2.3.6 Suburban terraces are lower density than their urban counterparts with a more varied architectural style.
+These terraces sometimes have off street parking and a grass verge.
 This pattern of development and street layout is replicated across the borough and the layout of new development should take this into account. - 2.3.7 Protecting character helps to maintain Barnet's heritage.
-Policy DM01: Protecting Barnet's character and amenity sets out that development proposals should preserve or enhance local character and respect the appearance, scale, mass, height and pattern of surrounding buildings, spaces and streets.
-In order to protect character Policy DM01: Protecting Barnet's character and amenity requires development to demonstrate a good understanding of the local characteristics of an area.
-Residential schemes which are out of keeping with the character of an area will be refused. - 2.3.8 Character can be eroded through smaller incremental changes to houses such as replacement windows, doors, roofing materials, loss of gardens and trees, through to larger scale changes such as loft conversions and extensions.
+Policy DM01: Protecting Barnet's Character and Amenity states that development proposals should preserve or enhance local character and respect the appearance, scale, mass, height and pattern of surrounding buildings, spaces and streets.
+In order to protect character Policy DM01: Protecting Barnet's Character and Amenity requires development to demonstrate a good understanding of the local characteristics of an area.
+Proposals which are out of keeping with the character of an area will be refused.

+- incremental changes to houses such as replacement windows, doors, roofing materials, loss of gardens and trees, as well as larger scale changes such as loft conversions and extensions.
 This type of suburban development can cumulatively have a considerable impact on the existing character of the borough.
-Residents can exercise their permitted development rights to make certain small scale alterations to their houses and the Council can manage development that requires consent through considered design advice. - 2.3.9 Whilst the policy intention is to protect local character, it should not be used to restrict well designed and sympathetic development which meets other objectives in the Core Strategy, Development Management Policies DPD, the Council's suite of Design Guidance Notes and Supplementary Planning Documents.
+Residents can exercise their permitted development rights to make certain small scale alterations to their houses and the council can manage development that requires consent through considered design advice. - 2.3.9 Whilst the policy intention is to protect local character, it should not be used to restrict well designed and sympathetic development which meets other objectives in the Core Strategy, Development Management Policies DPD, the council's suite of Design Guidance Notes and Supplementary Planning Documents.
 The Characterisation Study should be referred to for a more detailed description of the typologies and used as a tool to help judge the effect of a development on character.
 The Supplementary Planning Document (SPD) on Residential Design Guidance will provide more specific requirements on development that is suitable for Barnet's distinctive suburban character.